MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 5. Optionally, create "mirrored" directories in the `app/src/debug/res` directory for all of your app's icons that you want to change for your debug build.
 This part isn't technically critical, but it can make it easier to quickly spot your debug builds on a device if its icon is noticeable different.

 And that's it!
-View [here](http://tools.android.com/tech-docs/new-build-system/resource-merging) for more details on how resource merging works in Android.
+Refer to [resource merging](http://tools.android.com/tech-docs/new-build-system/resource-merging) for more information on how resource merging works in Android.

 ### iOS